 2 | Food | Herbivores are those animals whose primary food is green plants or vegetation. | Carnivores are those animals who consume the flesh of other animals as their food. |

-3 | Teeth | Herbivores possess flat, spade- like canines and dull, short incisors that help them to grind plant leaves, seeds, and grains. | Carnivores have long pointed sharp incisors that assist them in tearing their prey’s flesh. |
+3 | Teeth | Herbivores possess flat, spade- like canines and dull, short incisors that help them to grind plant leaves, seeds, and grains. | The herbivores have small mouth openings, which only resists these animals from eating plants and grains.
+The mouth opening is relatively smaller than the size of their skulls. |

-4 | Mouth size | The herbivores have small mouth opening which only resists these animals to eat plants and grains.
-The mouth opening is relatively smaller than the size of their skulls. | The mouth opening in carnivores is larger and has a relatively bigger ratio than their skull size. |
+4 | Mouth size | Excretion is through the kidneys and produces moderately concentrated urine. | The mouth opening in carnivores is larger and has a relatively bigger ratio than their skull size. |

 5 | Chewing | Herbivores undergo extensive chewing to grind well the high fiber plant food. | Carnivores undergo less chewing and can swallow the food as a whole. |